testcontainers/testcontainers-node/CONTRIBUTING.md

 #### Using Python locally

 * Ensure that you have Python 3.8.0 or higher.
-* Set up a virtualenv and run `pip install -r requirements.txt` in the `testcontainers-java` root directory.
+* Set up a virtualenv and run `pip install -r requirements.txt` in the `testcontainers-node` root directory.
 * Once Python dependencies have been installed, run `mkdocs serve` to start a local auto-updating MkDocs server.

 #### PR Preview deployments